rachelcoonley/1.6-doc-updates/README.md

    # Tail the logs to show Rancher
    $ sudo docker logs -f <CONTAINER_ID>
    ```
    After launching the container, we'll tail the logs of the container to see when the server is up and running.
+When the Rancher UI is ready, a `Startup Succeeded, Listening on port` message displays.
 This process might take several minutes to complete.

 2. To access the Rancher UI, go to `http://<SERVER_IP>:8080`, replacing `<SERVER_IP>` with the IP address of your host.
-The UI displays a Welcome page.
+The UI displays a Welcome to Rancher message.

    > **Note:** If you are running your browser on the same host running Rancher server, you will need to use the host’s real IP address, such as `http://192.168.1.100:8080,` and not `http://localhost:8080` or `http://127.0.0.1:8080`.

-3. Click **Authenticate with GitHub**.
+3. Click **Got It**.
 The Rancher UI displays.

 ### Working with Your First Environment